WU-Guanying/WU-Guanying/README.md

 - 👋 Hi guys, I’m Guanying with Research Center for Data Intelligence in Beihang University
-- 👀 I’m interested in multivariate timeseries forecasting, spatiotemporal data fusion
+- 👀 I’m interested in multivariate timeseries forecasting, spatiotemporal data fusion (and guitar, BBOX, and all kinds of outdoor activities 😆)
 - 🌱 I’m currently engaging in modeling intertemporal spatial correlations
 - 📫 How to reach me: guanying.x.wu@gmail.com